salesforce/omakase/readme.md

 ### Comments and annotations

-AST objects automatically have all comments that logically precede them associated.
-You can access them by calling the `Syntax#comments` method on the syntax unit.
+AST objects are automatically associated with all comments that logically precede them.
+You can access the list of comments by calling the `Syntax#comments` method on the syntax unit.
 In other words, comments are linked to the AST object that directly follows them (with the exception of orphaned comments, as explained below).
 Take this example:

 ```css
 /*0*/